Ch-Kashif171/Kframe-mvc/README.md

 For create a Controller:

     php kframe make:controller controller name

+Create migration for new table in "migrations/Migration.php" file and then run following command:

+    php kframe migration migrate

 # Register Custom Helper:
 For register custom helpers file in framework, make a directory under application, create a php file in this directory then for register this helper globally in framework include name in 'config/app.php' helpers like: